 A remote document review largely reflects the process of a traditional on-site review with the expectation of a few important differences, which we’ve summarized below.

 Most facilities are organized to make documents easy to find and reference on site.
 It may take more time to prepare and upload documents to a platform suitable for sharing materials with an auditor versus paper record storage organizers or digital database storage.
 Carefully determine how and how long it will take to convert your documentation into a reviewable file format and make them available for auditors to view.

 Remote auditing is rarely as efficient as on-site auditing, so consider whether sampling may be necessary.
-Especially in areas where a full data review is traditionally conducted, be sure to coordinate a sampling strategy with the auditor and review the strategy with audit participants so sampling can be done accurately.
+Especially in areas where a full data review is traditionally conducted, be sure to coordinate a sampling strategy with the auditor and review the strategy with audit participants so sampling can be done accurately and appropriately.

 In the interest of time and convenience, remote auditors should be flexible in accepting the sharing system you prefer.
 If you currently use digital database storage, determine whether the software allows you to grant temporary direct access, as this can save time and effort.

 While a livestreamed document review should allow for live back and forth communications, auditors may need to present questions during remote interviews instead—a requirement that should be accommodated for in the project schedule.